BRIGHT FUTURES

 Safeguarding responsibilities also extend beyond the age of 18 to a group of vulnerable adults.
 A vulnerable adult is defined as a person aged eighteen or over, who has either a dependency upon others or a requirement for assistance in the performance of basic functions.
 This can be as a result of a learning or physical disability, a physical or mental illness or an addiction to alcohol.

-This policy applies to all learners, staff, volunteers, and visitors working with Bright Futures
+This policy applies to all learners, staff, volunteers, and visitors working with Bright Futures.Â

 We are committed to ensuring that Bright Futures provides a safe environment in which young people can receive high quality training when working with us.

-Takes appropriate action to see that young people and adults are kept safe at their place of training / employment and during all sessions.
+We will take appropriate action to see that young people and adults are kept safe at their place of training / employment and during all sessions.

 In pursuit of these aims, Bright Futures will approve and annually review policies and procedures with the aim of: